Shasthri/eca-draft/tutorials/create.api.md

 Now you can deploy your API and test it.
 Refer to [Deploying an API](deploy.api.md) for details.

 Once you are comfortable with the operation of your API, you can update your API reference to the actual microservice implementation.
-To get the implementation endpoint, refer to the [microservices](./microservices.md) lab, specifically the section on *Determining the ingress IP and ports for a LOAD BALANCER ingress gateway*
+To get the implementation endpoint, refer to the [microservice implemenation](https://github.com/nagypeter/eca-draft/blob/master/tutorials/devcs.build.jobs.md#3-deploy-service-v1-to-microservices-platform-and-test) lab and search for curl.
+Essentially you will be setting the service invocation to be `http://<GATEWAY_URL>/tickets`.
+The reference lab will give you a refresher for obtaining the `<GATEWAY_URL>` value.

 Once pointing to the actual service, you can re-deploy and test your API against the live service